 United Arab Emirates (UAE) Third-Party Logistics (3PL) Market Analysis by Mordor Intelligence

-The UAE 3PL market size is valued at USD 5.10 billion in 2025, and forecasts indicate it will reach USD 8.02 billion by 2030, advancing at a 9.48% CAGR.
-Growth is propelled by the country’s role as a gateway between Europe, Asia, and Africa, sustained infrastructure spending, and policies that favor trade.
+Growth in UAE logistics industry is propelled by the country’s role as a gateway between Europe, Asia, and Africa, sustained infrastructure spending, and policies that favor trade.
 Demand for integrated logistics platforms is climbing as omni-channel retail, pharmaceutical cold chains, and free-zone manufacturing all scale.
-New rail links and expanded airport capacity are tightening transit windows, while blockchain-enabled customs processes are shortening clearance cycles, raising service expectations across the UAE 3PL market.
+New rail links and expanded airport capacity are tightening transit windows, while blockchain-enabled customs processes are shortening clearance cycles, raising service expectations across the UAE third-party logistics market.
 Competitive intensity remains moderate because technology investments, asset strategy, and sector specialization increasingly determine provider differentiation, even as warehouse rents test profitability for late entrants.

 Key Report Takeaways